 - Clean Hair: Usually, clean, dry hair (washed the night before, not the morning of) is best, as it provides better texture and hold.
 Avoid using heavy conditioning treatments or styling products unless advised.

-- Arrival Time: Ensure you and your bridal party are ready for your scheduled hair appointments.
-Delays can cascade and add unnecessary stress.
+- Arrival Time: Ensure you and your bridal party are ready for your scheduled hair appointments; otherwise, delays can cascade and add unnecessary stress.

 - Comfort: Wear a button-down shirt or robe that can be easily removed without disturbing your finished hairstyle.